LINK: bad boy whisperer

 Currently listening to: Try Again – Aaliyah

 If failure has taught me anything, it’s that pain is a damn good teacher.
-I’m a sore loser—not outwardly, but internally, I stew.
-I get salty at myself, replaying where I went wrong so I never make the same mistake twice.
+I’m a sore loser, but I do get salty at myself, replaying where I went wrong so I never make the same mistake twice.

 Take, for example, the time I ambitiously registered for a volleyball class at uni at 0700.
 Bold move for a night owl.
-I convinced myself that starting my day with exercise would set the tone—energized, productive, ready to conquer the world.
+I convinced myself that starting my day with exercise be a great and that it would make the rest of my day productive.

 Spoiler alert: it did not.
 I gaslit myself.

-That snooze button became my worst enemy.
-I’d hit it over and over, either showing up late or skipping class altogether.
+The snooze button was my mortal enemy. ’d hit it over and over, either showing up late or skipping class altogether.
 The result?
 A B-.
 The lowest grade I had ever received.
 And to make it worse, I used to play high school volleyball.
 That one misstep tanked my GPA, and I had no one to blame but myself.

 Lesson learned: know thyself.
 Wake up by 0600 to go to a 0700 morning class?
 Never again.